 Action Steps Estimated Completion Date: 1.
 Present update regarding planning in the Urban Reserve Area with the Community Development Committee Completed, 2011 2.
-Continue to work with County staff On-going
+Continue to work with County staff regarding coordination efforts with respect to annexation and various land use/zoning efforts.
+On-going

-• Transportation, environmental, land use, and annexation policies are generally consistent between the City and County
+- Transportation, environmental, land use, and annexation policies are generally consistent between the City and County - When warranted, work with County on mutually favorable efforts regarding regulatory and service implementation